PrineetKaur/PrineetKaur/README.md

 - 👔  I'm a Computer Science Engineer with MBA in Marketing and MSc in Big Data Analytics
 - 📣  Fun Fact -> I am a Foodie, and my Perfect day starts and ends with Tasty Food :)
 - 👯  Looking to collaborate on Product Innovation and Data Technology Projects..
-- 💬  You can ask me about - AI, ML, Big Data Analytics, Cloud Native Apps, IoT/IoB, or anything related to Product Management..
+- 💬  You can ask me about - AI, ML, Big Data Analytics, Cloud Native Apps, IoT/IoB, or anything related to Product Mgmt..

 ### Languages and Tools